Prince Georg of Bavaria: Military career

 Georg entered the Bavarian army as a Second Lieutenant (German: Leutnant) a day before his 17th birthday on 1 April 1897; he was assigned to Infanterie-Leib-Regiment.
-On 8 February 1903 he was promoted to the rank of First Lieutenant (German: Oberleutnant) and then reassigned to the 1st Royal Bavarian Heavy Cavalry “Prince Charles of Bavaria”.
-Two years later, on 27 October 1905, he was promoted to Rittmeister and on 26 October 1906 to Major.
-From 17 August 1908 he was also a Rittmeister and later Major in the 11th "Moravia" Austro-Hungarian Dragoons.
+On 8 February 1903, he was promoted to the rank of First Lieutenant (German: Oberleutnant) and then reassigned to the 1st Royal Bavarian Heavy Cavalry “Prince Charles of Bavaria”.
+Two years later, on 27 October 1905, he was promoted to Rittmeister, and on 26 October 1906 to Major.
+From 17 August 1908, he was also a Rittmeister and later Major in the 11th "Moravia" Austro-Hungarian Dragoons.
 While in the army, he became a champion boxer.

 Marriage

-In December 1911 Georg became engaged to Archduchess Isabella of Austria (b.
+In December 1911, Georg became engaged to Archduchess Isabella of Austria (b.
 17 November 1888 in Pressburg), daughter of Archduke Friedrich, Duke of Teschen, and his wife, Princess Isabella of Croy.
-The wedding took place on 10 February 1912 in the Mariä Vermählung (Marriage of the Virgin Mary) Chapel in the Schönbrunn Palace in Vienna, officiated by Cardinal Franz Nagl.
+The wedding took place on 10 February 1912, in the Mariä Vermählung (Marriage of the Virgin Mary) Chapel in the Schönbrunn Palace in Vienna, officiated by Cardinal Franz Nagl.

-The couple honeymooned in Wales, Paris and Algiers, but separated before the end of the honeymoon.
+The couple honeymooned in Wales, Paris, and Algiers, but separated before the end of the honeymoon.
 There were several unsuccessful attempts at reconciliation.
-On 17 January 1913 the union was dissolved by the Royal Bavarian Supreme Court; on 5 March 1913 the union was annulled by the Holy See on the grounds of non-consummation.
+On 17 January 1913, the union was dissolved by the Royal Bavarian Supreme Court; on 5 March 1913, the union was annulled by the Holy See on the grounds of non-consummation.

-Isabella became a nurse in the Austrian army during World War I. During the war, she fell in love with the surgeon Paul Albrecht (1873–1928) and was briefly engaged to him until Emperor Franz Joseph I of Austria forbade the marriage.
-She never married again, and died in La Tour-de-Peilz, Switzerland on 6 December 1973.